 If you’re concerned by over-vaccinating your dog, consider having a titre test done to confirm the current antibody levels of your dog.
 This applies in particular to the trio of distemper, adenovirus and parvovirus, often given as a C3 vaccine.

 However, it’s best to always get a yearly booster for kennel cough (bordetella and parainfluenza), if your dog is likely to be around other dogs, whether at dog parks or while staying at a kennel.
 The highly infectious diseases that cause this condition, which can progress to pneumonia and chronic bronchitis, is like the flu for dogs.

 Consider a Leptospirosis Vaccine

 Two doses of the lepto vaccine are required, given a month apart, then a six-monthly or yearly booster.
-There are multiple strains of the leptospirosa bacteria; my dog was given a combined vaccine against Leptospira Copenhagi and the unrelated canine coronavirus.
+Note that there are two different strains of the leptospirosa bacteria present in Australia – one in NSW and Victoria (Leptospira Copenhagi) and another in Queensland and the NT (Leptospira Australis).

 Be Aware of Ehrlichiosis

-Another disease that has had recent outbreaks in Australia is Erhlichiosis.
+Another disease that has had recent outbreaks in Australia is Ehrlichiosis.
 This tick-borne disease is spread by the brown dog tick and can be fatal if left untreated.
-It is one of the diseases dogs are tested for when they are being imported to Australia LINK.
+It is one of the diseases dogs are tested for when they are being imported to Australia.

 This disease was first detected in dogs in the East Kimberley region in May 2020.
 Since then, additional cases have been recorded throughout northern Western Australia, plus the Northern Territory and northern South Australia, and most recently in northwestern Queensland, including Mt Isa.
 By the time you read this, the range may have expanded further.